charMstr/ft_services/README.md

 This is a school project for the **_42cursus_**.

-_note: Each subparts of this project has its own readme.md, they contain tips and a bunch of details_
+_note: Each subparts of this project has its own readme.md, they all the informations used to run the Dockerfile and also contain tips and a bunch of details about implementations and good practice_

-_note2: If you are a 42 student, i made a separate README.md:
-**README\_FOR\_42PEERS.md** it contains some helpful hints on how to approch the subject.
+_note2: If you are a 42 student, i made a separate **README\_FOR\_42PEERS.md** it contains some helpful hints on how to approch the subject.
 I also made a correction script: **correct\_peer.sh**_

 ## OVERVIEW OF PROJECT